Fake psychiatrist who forged US degree says he was qualified for Waikato Hospital job

 New Zealand Police investigations found Siddiqui is a qualified doctor but had dramatically lied about his specialist qualifications to acquire the job.

-Previous trial counsel error and Siddiqui being overwhelmed by the pressure of the case had led to his guilty pleas, Allan said.
+Previous trial counsel error and Siddiqui being overwhelmed by pressure from counsel, the court and judge led to premature guilty pleas, Allan said.

-Crown Law argues Siddiqui's convictions should not be overturned because his plea was entered voluntarily, he was properly informed by his counsel, and hasn't identified any tenable defence to the charges.
+Crown Law argued Siddiqui's convictions should not be overturned because his plea was entered voluntarily, he was properly informed by his counsel, and hasn't identified any tenable defence to the charges.

-Siddiqui did seek to vacate his pleas but the application was earlier rejected by judge Glen Marshall.
+Siddiqui earlier sought to vacate his pleas but the application was rejected by Judge Glen Marshall.

-The court heard today the plea negotiation was Siddiqui's idea before Judge Marshall later ruled he entered his guilty pleas without undue pressure.
+The court heard today the plea negotiation was Siddiqui's idea before Judge Marshall later ruled he had entered his guilty pleas without undue pressure.

 A further nine charges were withdrawn at Siddiqui's sentencing.